The Southport School

 The Southport School (TSS) is an independent Anglican early learning, primary and secondary day and boarding school for boys, located in Southport, a suburb on the Gold Coast of Queensland, Australia.

 Established in 1901 by the Revd Horace Henry Dixon, TSS is the oldest Anglican boys' boarding school in Queensland and the only all-boys boarding school on the Gold Coast.
 The school has a non-selective enrolment policy and currently caters for approximately 1305 students from early learning to Year 12, including 276 boarders from Years 7 to 12.

 The school is affiliated with the Australian Boarding Schools Association (ABSA), the Association of Heads of Independent Schools of Australia (AHISA), the Independent Primary School Heads of Australia (IPSHA), Independent Schools Queensland (ISQ), and has been a member of the Great Public Schools Association of Queensland (GPS) since 1920.

 History

 The Southport School was established in 1901 by the Revd (later Rt Revd) Horace Dixon.
 The land was originally owned by Benjamin and Ann Spendelove.
-The Spendelove family continued to make a contribution to the school, providing boxing coaching for many years.

-The first boarding houses (Delpratt, McKinley and Thorold) were established in 1907 and 1908.
+The first boarding houses (Delpratt, McKinley and Thorold) were established in 1908.

 The Southport School has the third oldest school boat club in Queensland, having first started rowing in 1905.
-This followed Brisbane Grammar School and Ipswich Grammar School first having a rowing contest in 1891.
+This followed Brisbane Grammar School and Ipswich Grammar School first having a rowing contest in 1890.

 Headmasters

+The following is a list of the headmasters of the school.

 House system

-As with most Australian schools, The Southport School utilises a house system.
+The Southport School utilises a house system.
 The Senior School is divided vertically into the twelve houses: eight day boy houses and four boarding houses.
 The Preparatory School is divided into four houses.
 The Senior Houses are:

 The three original houses – Delpratt, McKinley and Thorold – were founded in 1909, 1909 and 1908, respectively.
-The inaugural house shield competition was held in 1910, won by MicKinley.
-The additional day houses were added in the 1970s and 1980s, and the fourth boarding house, Biddle, added in 1988.
-The most successful house in the House Shield competition has been Thorold House, achieving its 40th House Shield victory in 2014; MicKinley had won 31 house shields and Delpratt 21 as of 2014.